zgndia/spelling-bee-game/README.md

 ### Customization

-> I've only added the advanced and expert difficulties from the game so far, but you could add more difficulties for yourself.

-> All you have to do is, edit the text files or create a new txt file inside the 'words' folder.

 > These difficulty levels might not include all the words or may not be up to date, so feel free to fork this project!

+> If you want to add more levels/words, edit the text files or create a new txt file inside the 'words' folder.

 > If you want to include a homophone of a word, provide them in the same line, but split them with a comma;